 Studies show that the risk of dying during exercise is very low.
 That said, it does happen and if you belong to a gym or are a fitness trainer you should be aware of it.
 Here are just a few incidents I found doing a quick online search

 These are just a few of the incidents I located.
 Many more are out there.
 Whether you work in a gym or are self employed, you should be always be on guard and ready to act.

 I know my words have probably angered some who may feel I am writing a “hit piece” on gyms, but this was not my intent.
 I decided to express my thoughts on this issue based on what I've been told by trainers over the years, coupled with my own personal experiences.

-I also want consumers reading this to be able to judge whether a gym might be safe for them as well.
-Based on what people have told me, it doesn't appear personal trainers (and other staff) are being adequately prepared for how to handle emergency situations by their employers.
+I also want gym members reading this to be able to judge whether a fitness center might be safe for them.
+Based on what people have told me, it doesn't appear personal trainers (and other gym staff) are adequately prepared for how to handle emergency situations.

-I also wrote this because I want people to know its OK to be afraid when something like this happens.
+I also wrote this because I want people to know it's OK to be afraid when something like this happens.
 Fear is natural.
-It's only when it prevents action does it become a problem.
+It's only when it fear prevents us from taking action that it becomes a problem.

-I also want to say that I know mistakes will probably be made as well because, when you think about it, most people are never asked to stand up and become “BatMan” for about 20 minutes or so, during life and death situations.
+I also want to say that I know mistakes will probably be made .
+When you think about it, most people are never asked to stand up and become “BatMan” for about 20 minutes or so, during life and death situations.
 We are all human.
-I think the key is, help if you are able to, and not fear making mistakes.
+I think the key is, help if you are able to, and do not fear making mistakes.

-If you work at a health club and have witnessed medical emergencies in the gym, I hope you will share your experiences below.
-My hope is that we can create a dialog and learn from each other to help our fellow personal trainers who may not have previously considered this very neglected topic of discussion.
+If you work at a health club and have witnessed medical emergencies in the gym – like heart attacks- I hope you will share your experiences below.
+My hope is to create a dialog and learn from each other to help our personal trainers who may not have previously considered this very neglected topic of discussion.